I'm a writer interested in the American west and Japan across literary and dystopian narratives.

 Presently, I'm working on short stories of various shapes and sizes.
 I was most recently published in Cirque: A Literary Journal for Alaska and the Pacific Northwest, which featured my story I found you.In 2014, I wrote Sarin Sunset, a novel centered on two people whose lives were turned upside-down by the 1995 Tokyo sarin gas attacks.

 Other occasional scribblings are available on Short Scenes, my rough proving ground and repository.
 I don't update it often.

 In a past life, I was a strategist and copy writer for U.S. Senators, members of Congress, mayors, non-profits, and candidates for public office across America.

 I live in Portland, Oregon with my wife Mele.
 We are expecting our first child in January 2016.
-My joys include riding my road bike as fast as I can, frequenting good tiki bars and coffee shops, staring wistfully into nature, my two cats, and obsessively rooting for the Los Angeles Dodgers.
+My joys include riding my road bike as fast as I can, watching sumo wrestling, frequenting good tiki bars and coffee shops, staring wistfully into nature, my two cats, and obsessively rooting for the Los Angeles Dodgers.